easwaranramamurthy/cell-type-classification/README.md

 # Description of code:

-* `00_train_model.ipynb` - this notebook is currently set up to train an encoder only transformer model on randomly generated data

-* `01_preprocess_sc_data.ipynb` - preprocessing of single cell data using scanpy, ranking genes, selecting top k for rank value encoding to transformer model, and appending `<CLS>` token to beginning
+* `01_preprocess_sc_data.ipynb` - preprocessing of single cell data using scanpy, ranking genes, selecting top k for rank value encoding to transformer model, and appending `<CLS>` token to beginning, splitting of test set into two sets - val and test

 * `models/self_attention.py` - implements a single dot product self attention layer with no positional encoding